library(lme4); library(lmerTest); library(emmeans); library(performance)

 Assumptions of this design includes normality and independent distribution of error (\(\epsilon_{ijk}\)) terms.
 And there is no interaction between two blocking (rows & columns) factors and treatments.

-Let’s start the analysis firstly by loading the required libraries:
+Let’s start the analysis first by loading the required libraries:

 library(nlme); library(broom.mixed); library(emmeans); library(performance)